 Many are juggling their own jobs with home learning or full-time childcare which can mean it’s a struggle to know how to support your business and your colleagues in the same way.

-As a mother of three myself, I have put together some tips which I hope will help other working professionals ensure that children remain happy and occupied at home while you are able to fulfil your responsibilities at work.
+As a mother of three myself, I have put together some tips which I hope will help other working professionals ensure that children remain happy and occupied at home while they are able to fulfil their responsibilities at work.

 Stick to a family schedule